vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 .. note::

-    You may some code for Color Control bulbs that adjusts the Hue using some magic numbers and fun math.
+    You may see code for Color Control bulbs that adjusts the Hue using some magic numbers and fun math.

     This is an artifact of the original Hue bulb sacrificing the ability to render greens in favor of more pleasant whites.
     This tradeoff threw off the actual colors version the apparent color on the color wheel.